gambitproject/gambit/doc/pyapi.rst

    .. py:attribute:: prob

       A settable property that represents the probability associated with the action.
-It can be a value stored as an int, decimal.Decimal, or Fraction.fraction.
+It can be a value stored as an int, :py:class:`gambit.Rational`, :py:class:`decimal.Decimal`, or
+      :py:class:`Fraction.fraction`.

 .. py:class:: Strategies